Bees in the Fridge?!

 When the weather starts to get cold, you can gently move the nest to an area like the garage to protect the bees over the course of the winter.
-This will increase the chance that your little insect friends will survive, and it will also protect them from parasites, pests, and predators.
+This increases the chance that your little insect friends will survive, and it also protects them from parasites, pests, and predators.
 In the spring, the bees can be brought back out to start pollinating again.

 So, this is where the refrigeration part comes in.
-You can keep bees in a state of forced hibernation by stashing them in the fridge until the spring is well and truly sprung, with flowers establishing themselves and the weather staying warm.
-Once it is officially springtime, you can take the bees out, bring them to a cool room in the house to gently bring them out of hibernation, and hang them outside in two to three days.
-They'll react to the warm weather by waking up and then they'll hit the garden in search of pollen -- pollinating your plants along the way
+It's possible to keep bees in a state of forced hibernation by stashing them in the fridge until spring is well and truly sprung, with flowers establishing themselves and the weather staying warm.
+Once it is officially springtime, take the bees out, move them to a cool room in the house to gently bring them out of hibernation, and hang them outside in two to three days.
+Once they react to the warm weather by waking up, they'll hit the garden in search of pollen -- pollinating your plants along the way.

 Keeping mason bees is a great project for beginner gardeners looking for pollinators, and for parents interested in teaching their kids about animal husbandry.
 Because mason bees don't sting, they can be safely handled by enthusiastic learners and people who aren't familiar with bees.